X-I-A/xia-tutorial-api-01-04/Readme.md

 ### Modifications:

-Based on the code of [Tutorial API 01-02](https://github.com/X-I-A/xia-tutorial-api-01-02), we just do a simple modification:
+Based on the code of [Tutorial API 01-01](https://github.com/X-I-A/xia-tutorial-api-01-02), we just :
 * models/purchase_order.py:
     * Adding a `CompressStringField` at External Data Model (field `Customer.description`).